alessandrogiacardi/alessandrogiacardi/README.md

 👋 Hi, I’m Alessandro Giacardi, PhD student in Social Sciences and Economics at Sapienza University.
 🌱 I’m interested in socio-environmental analysis of food systems transformation, and adaptive dynamics in rural development.
-I’m currently learning quantitative analysis, coding, and much more
+I’m currently learning quantitative analysis, coding, and much more.

 📫 You can reach me at alessandro.giacardi@uniroma1.it

 Pronouns: he/him/his

 ⚡ Fun fact: In my free time I do love cooking, rowing, and trying to learn Arabic.

 <!---